deepsuncode/Machine-learning-as-a-service/code/ReadME.txt

 	python mlaas_train.py -m test_id -t train_data\flaringar_training_sample.csv
 	To run a training job with model id test_id and the given training data file.

+Running a Test/Prediction Task:
+1. To run a test/prediction, you may use the existing data sets from the "test_data‚Äù directory or provide your own file.
+2.	mlaas_test.py is used to run the test/prediction.
+Type: python mlaas_test.py -h will show you the available options as follows:
+	usage: mlaas_test.py [-h] [-t TEST_DATA_FILE] [-l LOGFILE] [-v VERBOSE] [-a ALGORITHM] [-m MODELID]

+optional arguments:
+  -h, --help show this help message and exit
+  -t TEST_DATA_FILE, --test_data_file TEST_DATA_FILE
+        full path to a file includes test data to test/predict using a trained model, must be in csv with comma separator.
+  -l LOGFILE, --logfile LOGFILE
+        full path to a file to write logging information about current execution.
+  -v VERBOSE, --verbose VERBOSE
+        True/False value to include logging information in result json object, note that result will contain a lot of information
+  -a ALGORITHM, --algorithm ALGORITHM
+		Algorithm to use for training.
+Available algorithms: ENS, RF, MLP, and ELM.
+		ENS the Ensemble algorithm is the default, RF Random Forest algorithm, MLP Multilayer Perceptron algorithm, ELM Extreme Learning Machine.
+  -m MODELID, --modelid MODELID
+        model id to save or load it as a file name.
+This is to identity each trained model.
+3. Examples to run a test:
+	python mlaas_test.py   #to run the default test dataset using default models.

+	python mlaas_test.py -m test_id -t test_data\flaringar_simple_random_40.csv
+	To run a test/prediction on the trained model with id  test_id and a test dataset.

+You may change the options as you wish to test/predict the desired test data.